zefoy/ngx-quill-wrapper/README.md

 This is an Angular wrapper library for the [Quill](http://quilljs.com/).
 To use this library you should get familiar with the Quill documentation as well since this documentation only explains details specific to this wrapper.

+### EOL notice

+Version 17.0.0 will be the last release of this library.
+I recommend you to switch to using ngx-quill package which is better maintained and uses latest Quill verison.

 ### Quick links

 [Example application](https://zefoy.github.io/ngx-quill-wrapper/)